Swedish Foundry Workers' Union

 The Swedish Foundry Workers' Union (Svenska Gjutareförbundet, Gjutare) was a trade union representing workers in foundries in Sweden.

-The union was established in 1893, as a split from the Swedish Metalworkers' Union, with 389 members.
+The union was established in 1893, following a split from the Swedish Metalworkers' Union, with 389 members.
 In 1899, it affiliated to the Swedish Trade Union Confederation.
-Its membership peaked at 12,294 in 1950, and was then fairly stable but collapsed in 1963, to only 4,907.
-The following year, it finally rejoined the Swedish Metalworkers' Union.
+Its membership peaked at 12,294 in 1950, and was then fairly stable until collapsing in 1963, to only 4,907.
+The following year, it rejoined the Swedish Metalworkers' Union.